Below is a condensed transcription of ICC’s conversation with Dorjee Sun:

 These are the types of questions that should be determined in the near future, if you could be assured that any good you are buying has been transported under the conditions you have contracted and if not, you could seamlessly self-execute based under which Incoterm® rule you have signed, based on the sensors and immutable ledger.
 That would then trigger a settlement.
 You would get paid not needing a letter of credit.
 What if you could tie into some form of currency or cryptocurrency for payment and settlement.
 That is the essence of the supply chain becoming intelligent, becoming on blockchain, and having the Incoterms® rules as smart contracts with cryptocurrency settlement.

 TC: Another important fact would be the affordability of blockchain technology.
 Is this technology expensive and could micro, small and medium enterprises afford this technology one day?

-If you look at centralized systems, the fact that you have sub 10 % banked in many developing economies.
+If you look at centralised systems, the fact that you have sub 10 % banked in many developing economies.
 For example, in India 50% have mobile broadband.
-Why is the banking rate sub 10? – simply because of the overarching burden of centralized systems.
-You can now create a decentralized wallet with decentralised financial tools.
+Why is the banking rate sub 10? – simply because of the overarching burden of centralised systems.
+You can now create a decentralised wallet with decentralised financial tools.
 I believe we’ll make it no longer that there is a gatekeeper that has to have Basel IV requirements on capital ratios.